samehsbouri/noisereduce/README.md

 # noisereduce
-python script that reduces noise from wav file .
+python script that reduces noise from wav file either by selection the file or recording it.

-#What it does and how it works?
-#The what:
-this program takes wav file and uses noisereduce library to remove noise.